datasciencegrimmer/Syn-YawPitch/README.md

 ## Pose Quality Estimation

 To use our proposed SYP-Lasso PQE, an example script is given under inference/SYP-lasso-inference.py.
 Given a facial image, the SYP-Lasso regression model first requires to estimate the head poses (yaw and pitch angle), from which it estimates the pose quality in the range between 0 to 100 following the specifications of ISO/IEC WD5 29794-5.
-We recommend the usage of 6drepnet (https://github.com/thohemp/6drepnet) to estimate the head poses, as it has proven to be well-compatible with SYP-Lasso given the evaluation results in our paper.
+We recommend the usage of 6DRepNet (https://github.com/thohemp/6drepnet) to estimate the head poses, as it has proven well-compatible with our SYP-Lasso regression model according to our evaluation results.

 ### Baseline Quality Estimation